COVID-19 Notice: WE ARE OPEN AND OPERATING NORMALLY

 By obtaining a bio-based certificate, companies can demonstrate the bio-based content of their products on the label.
 A register of certified products will be publicly available on an online database, thus providing transparent and easily accessed information on the bio-based products available to businesses and consumers.

 Headquartered in Miami, Florida, the lab accepts samples throughout Europe via its forwarding office in London, UK.
+To confirm authenticity of a Beta Analytic report, countercheck the report’s certificate ID and bio-based content percentage in Beta’s report validation checker.

-Beta Analytic is not affiliated with CEN, NEN, or the European Commission.
+Beta Analytic is not affiliated with CEN, NEN or the European Commission.

 Related Biobased Topics: